 What are you and/or your organisation doing to promote good wellbeing?

-Leapers is a community which supports the increasing number of people who don’t have an employer or a workplace.
+Leapers is a community that supports the increasing number of people who don’t have an employer or a workplace.
 More than 15% of the UK workforce are self-employed – that’s even higher in the creative industries – and that means large numbers of our colleagues are not getting access to the right kind of support for their mental health, support when working with new teams, or support for their career development.
-We’re support group for those of us who work differently.
+We’re a support group for those of us who work differently.
 We create tangible resources, tools, guides and techniques to make sure we’re to work well, and we work with organisations to help them work better with us.